rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% chapter_header "Pagination in GraphQL with Apollo Server" "apollo-server-pagination" %}}

-Sooner or later you will run into a feature called pagination when developing applications with lists of items.
-For instance, the messages in your application for a user, when thinking about a chat application, can become a very long list with lots of messages.
-When a client application requests the messages of a user in order to display them, you don't want to retrieve all messages at once from the server application (and database), because it will become a performance bottleneck.

-So what can be done to solve this problem?
-The feature to solve this is called pagination and allows you to split up a list of items into multiple lists (pages).
-Such page is usually (depends on the pagination strategy) defined with a limit (how many items) and an offset (index in the list, starting point for the limit).
-That way, you can request one page of items (100 list items) and later, when a user scrolls through the items in the client application and wants to see more items, request another page of items (next 100 list items with an offset of the first 100 list items).
-Doesn't sound too complicated, does it?
+Using GraphQL, you will almost certainly encounter a feature called **pagination** for applications with lists of items.
+Stored user messages in a chat application become long lists, and when the client application request messages for the display, retrieving all messages from the database at once can lead to severe performance bottlenecks.
+Pagination allows you to split up a list of items into multiple listss, called pages.
+A page is usually defined with a limit and an offset.
+That way, you can request one page of items, and when a user wants to see more, request another page of items.

-Let's implement pagination in GraphQL with two approaches in the following sections.
-The first approach will be the most naive approach (**offset/limit-based pagination**) to implement it.
-Afterward, you will see an advanced approach (**cursor-based pagination**) which is only one way of doing a more sophisticated pagination implementation.
+You will implement pagination in GraphQL with two different approaches in the following sections.
+The first approach will be the most naive approach, called **offset/limit-based pagination**.
+The advanced approach is **cursor-based pagination**. one of many sophisticated ways to allow pagination in an application.

 {{% sub_chapter_header "Offset/Limit Pagination with Apollo Server and GraphQL" "apollo-server-offset-limit-pagination" %}}

-The offset/limit-based pagination isn't too difficult to implement.
-As mentioned previously, the limit states how many items you want to retrieve from the entire list and the offset states where to begin in the entire list.
-By using different offsets, you can shift through the entire list of items and retrieve only a sublist (page) of it with the limit.
-Therefore, the message schema in the *src/schema/message.js* file has to consider these two new arguments:
+Offset/limit-based pagination isn't too difficult to implement.
+The limit states how many items you want to retrieve from the entire list, and the offset states where to begin in the whole list.
+Using different offsets, you can shift through the entire list of items and retrieve a sublist (page) of it with the limit.

+We set the message schema in the *src/schema/message.js* file to consider the two new arguments:

 {{< highlight javascript "hl_lines=5" >}}
 import { gql } from 'apollo-server-express';